elastic/kibana/x-pack/plugins/security_solution/docs/testing/test_plans/detection_response/rule_management/coverage_overview_dashboard.md

 - **MITRE ATT&CK**: The [3rd party framework](https://attack.mitre.org/) the dashboard is built upon.
 It is a knowledge base of attack tactics and techniques adversaries use in real world applications.

-- **Tactic**: A generalized category or process that advesaries use to attack a system.
+- **Tactic**: A generalized category or process that adversaries use to attack a system.
 Envelops many relevant Mitre Att&ck techniques

-- **Technique**: A specific technique advesaries use to attack a system.
+- **Technique**: A specific technique adversaries use to attack a system.
 Can belong to one or more different Mitre Tactics and can potentially contain one or more sub-techniques further describing the process.

 - **Rule Activity**: The filter type defining rule status, current options are `enabled` and `disabled`.

 - **Rule Source**: The filter type defining rule type, current options are `prebuilt`(from elastic prebuilt rules package) and `custom`(created by user)

 -**Initial filter state**: The filters present on initial page load.
-Rule activity will be set to `enabled`, rule source will be set to `prebuilt` and `custom`.
+Rule activity will be set to `enabled`, rule source will be set to `prebuilt` and `custom` simultaneously.

+-**Dashboard containing the rule data**: The normal render of the coverage overview dashboard.
+Any returned rule data mapped correctly to the tile layout of all the MITRE data in a colored grid

 ### Assumptions